 Last updated 8 April 2021

 This page addresses some key questions about addressing the impacts of COVID-19 on family violence, whānau violence and sexual violence.
 It includes links to research, reports, technical briefs and statements.
 Understandings and evidence are still emerging.
-We continue to update this page as new information comes out in Aoteaora New Zealand and globally.
-To check what's been added recently, see Latest updates.

 On this page:

 International human rights organisations have put out a number of global calls to action.

 In July 2020, the United Nations (UN) Special Rapporteur on Violence against Women and the Platform of Independent Expert Mechanisms on Discrimination and Violence against Women (EDVAW Platform) issued a joint statement calling on States to take action to address the pandemic of gender-based violence against women during the COVID-19 crisis.
 The statement notes that despite the disproportionate impacts on women and children (particularly marginalised groups), women and gender sensitive intersectional responses are largely absent from decision-making and policy in response to COVID-19:

 “There are also concerns that restrictive measures can lead to compounded and intersectional forms of discrimination against women belonging to disadvantaged and marginalized groups including, but not limited to, women and girls from minorities, indigenous, afro-descendant, migrant and rural communities, older women, women and girls with disabilities, homeless women, women deprived of liberty and victims of trafficking, who are particularly affected by the crisis.

 Despite the disproportionate negative effects of the crisis on women, as well as their critical role in keeping communities running, they are largely absent from local, national and global COVID-19 response teams, policy spaces and decision-making.
 In the absence of gender sensitive intersectional responses, different forms of systemic discrimination already faced by women and girls will be exacerbated.”